 Along with providing an inheritance, some individuals may also want to provide for charities they care about after their passing.
 Generosity is a wonderful goal, but there are tax implications to consider in order to provide your gifts in the most tax-efficient manner.

 Unlike people, charities don’t pay taxes.
 The best accounts or portions of accounts to leave to a charity are pretax ones, like IRAs.
 Speaking of IRAs, after you turn 70.5, you are allowed to do what’s called a qualified charitable distribution (QCD).
-This allows you to take up to $100,000 a year tax-free from your IRA if the money is being sent directly to a qualified charity.
+This allows you to donate up to $100,000 a year tax-free from your IRA if the money is being sent directly to a qualified charity.
 What’s even better is that a QCD also counts toward satisfying your RMD for the year.
 This can potentially be a great option for charitably inclined individuals, especially since most people can no longer deduct their charitable contributions because of the increased standard deduction.

 Appreciated stock is also great for charities as well.
 Instead of giving cash to a charity, you can give an appreciated asset.
 Since it was a donation, you never sold the stock and thus don’t pay the capital gains tax on the appreciation.
 If you are one of the few individuals who are still able to itemize deductions, this counts as a charitable donation for that too.
 However, gifts of stock are subject to different limits, so you may not be able to deduct the full amount in a given year.